open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 communities to create a more powerful ecosystem.

-Apache APISIX is also currently working on additional plugins to support integration with more services, so if you're interested, feel free to start a discussion thread in our [GitHub Discussion](https://github.com/apache/apisix/discussions) or communicate via the [mailing list](https://apisix.apache.org/docs/general/subscribe-guide).
+Apache APISIX is also currently working on additional plugins to support integration with more services, if you're interested, feel free to [start a discussion](https://github.com/apache/apisix/discussions) on GitHub, or communicate via the [mailing list](https://apisix.apache.org/docs/general/subscribe-guide).